Statue of Atatürk (Sarayburnu): Background

 The art of sculpture was considered a sin in the Islamic faith during the Ottoman era.
 Its entering into social life in Turkey without any obstacles was only possible after the Turkish War of Independence (1919–1922).
-Following the victory of the final battle in the War of Independence, the Battle of Dumlupınar (26–30 August 1922), known as Field Battle of the Commander-in-Chief, a campaign was launched to honor the commander Ghazi Mustafa Kemal Pasha with an equestrian statue at Ulus Square before the Patiament building|parliament building in Ankara.
+Following the victory of the final battle in the War of Independence, the Battle of Dumlupınar (26–30 August 1922), known as Field Battle of the Commander-in-Chief, a campaign was launched to honor the commander Ghazi Mustafa Kemal Pasha with an equestrian statue at Ulus Square before the parliament building in Ankara.
 Subsequently, a parliamentary commission was formed consisting of Hamdullah Suphi Tanrıöver, Fuat Umay, Ali Rıza Bebe and Eyüp Sabri Akgöl led by Yunus Nadi Abalıoğlu to build monuments and make paintings.
 In his speech, Mustafa Kemal Pasha held in Bursa on 22 January 1923, emphasized that building monuments and statues would not contradict the religion of Islam.
 Following the proclamation of the Republic of Turkey on 29 October 1923, Work has been initiated in almost every city in Turkey to build monuments, busts and statues of Atatürk.